onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 See section 7.3.1.4 for the definition of Full Healthcheck and Partial Healthchecks.

-The xNF must provide a REST formatted GET RPCs to support HealthCheck queries via the GET method over HTTP(s).
+The VNF or PNF must provide a REST formatted GET RPCs to support HealthCheck queries via the GET method over HTTP(s).

-The port number, url, and other authentication information is provided by the xNF provider.
+The port number, url, and other authentication information is provided by the VNF or PNF provider.

 REST APIs
 ~~~~~~~~~

 .. req::
     :id: R-31809
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** support the HealthCheck RPC.
+    The VNF or PNF **MUST** support the HealthCheck RPC.
 The HealthCheck
-    RPC executes a xNF Provider-defined xNF HealthCheck over the scope of
+    RPC executes a VNF or PNF Provider-defined VNF or PNF HealthCheck over the scope of
-    the entire xNF (e.g., if there are multiple VNFCs, then run a health check,
+    the entire VNF or PNF (e.g., if there are multiple VNFCs, then run a health check,
     as appropriate, for all VNFCs).
 It returns a 200 OK if the test completes.
     A JSON object is returned indicating state (healthy, unhealthy), scope
     identifier, time-stamp and one or more blocks containing info and fault
     information.
-If the xNF is unable to run the HealthCheck, return a
+If the VNF or PNF is unable to run the HealthCheck, return a
     standard http error code and message.

 Examples of responses when HealthCheck runs and is able to provide a healthy